bhatsach3052/DSCI510_project/README.md

 ### Scrape Mode
 This mode runs the analysis of stocks passed in the arguments while running this tool.
 The arguments can be symbols or the name of the stock in any format (case insensitive) along with the top 5 stocks of Nasdaq-100.
 If no argument is passed, only the top 5 stocks are analyzed, and a prediction is made.
 We can plot the market trend of the stocks by using --plot as an argument and name the stocks which we need to plot after this argument
-> python Stock_analysis_tool.py --scrape intel qualcomm TSLA
+> python Stock_analysis_tool.py --scrape intel Qualcomm TSLA
 > python Stock_analysis_tool.py --scrape
-> python Stock_analysis_tool.py --scrape --plot apple nvidia
+> python Stock_analysis_tool.py --scrape --plot apple Nvidia

 ### Static Mode
 This mode runs the tool with the path of an excel file as input.
 This mode doesn’t fetch the data from the web.
 It retrieves the already-fetched data in the form of an excel file.
 This tool fetched the data from the stocks.csv file by default if no argument is passed